MicrosoftDocs/CortanaSkillsKit/docs/skills/publish-skill.md

     * `Client ID for third-party services`: The application ID of your bot.

         If you use a Microsoft service, the you get your application ID on the [Microsoft Application Registration Portal](https://apps.dev.microsoft.com/#/appList) page.
-Click the name of your BotFramework bot listed under the My Applications section.
+Click the name of your BotFramework bot, listed under the My Applications section.

     * `Space-separated list of scopes`: The list of scopes, separated by spaces.
     * `Authorization URL`: The authorization URL of your OAuth 2.0 provider.